 Archives for: ‘Kim O’Connell’

-Mallesons acted for Alphapharm in the proceeding.
+King & Wood Mallesons acted for Alphapharm in opposing the application for special leave.

 On Monday, the United States Supreme Court set aside the Court of Appeals decision in Association for Molecular Pathology v Myriad Genetics (Myriad Genetics case), ordering the Court of Appeals to reconsider its finding that gene patents for the detection of inheritable breast cancer were valid in light of the Supreme Court’s subsequent decision in Mayo Collaborative Services v Prometheus Laboratories Inc (Prometheus Laboratories case) handed down last week.

 The United States Supreme Court found last week that the claims of Prometheus’ diagnostic method patents were invalid.
 The Supreme Court’s decision reversed an earlier decision of the Court of Appeals for the Federal Circuit and in so doing has provided patent applicants and challengers with some guidance on when claims to unpatentable laws of nature might be transformed into patent eligible applications of those laws.
 However, the case may call the validity of certain method claims, including diagnostic method claims, into question.
 Those who have such claims sh

 In September last year we reported that the Indian pharmaceutical company Natco had applied for a compulsory licence to manufacture and sell (in India) a generic version of Bayer’s patented anti-cancer drug sorafenib (Nexavar).
 Last week the Indian Controller of Patents published a decision granting this licence.
 The Controller’s decision is significant because it is the first time a compulsory licence has been grante